Accidents of inconvenience

 Lesson – Almost everyone on this busy Sunday stopped to make sure we were okay, and one gentleman walked us to a nearby parking lot for a friend to pick us up.
 Unlike when I lived in Washington DC and was assaulted during a rush hour train ride with no one to help me, I’m thankful I live in a city where people still stop to make sure you are okay.

-In the ER, the P.A. thought I might have a broken elbow, so she casted it from shoulder to knuckle and put me in a sling.
+In the ER, the P.A. thought I might have a broken elbow, so she cast it from shoulder to knuckle and put me in a sling.
 A head CT showed no concussion, but I did need 12 stitches around my eye.
 The only time I cried was when I was told about the procedures, and those tears were for my wallet because we are a self-employed, self-insured family with a $13,000 deductible before ANYTHING is covered.

 She also asked me if I was on antibiotics for my raging sinus infection she discovered on the scan.
 What sinus infection?
-Ahh…must be all that jaw pain for two previous weeks that I thought was stress-related and was ready to schedule a facial or reflexology treatment to fix!
+Ahh…must be all that jaw pain for the previous two weeks that I thought was stress-related and was ready to schedule a facial or reflexology treatment to fix!
 Expensive way to get a sinus diagnosis.

 Within hours of finding out, two other friends and clients, Wendy Gates Corbett and Helen Moses, messaged my husband to ask if it would be appropriate to hire my House Assistant to work a couple of extra hours that week.
-Brilliant idea and it gave her time to make me a delicious chicken soup that we got three meals out of.
+Brilliant idea, and it gave her time to make me a delicious chicken soup that we got three meals out of.

-On Friday, five days post-crash, I had another X-ray which showed no break, just bruising and I could take the sling off in a couple of days.
+On Friday, five days post-crash, I had another X-ray, which showed no break, just bruising, and I could take the sling off in a couple of days.
 Well, that night the sling and cast put me off balance, and I stubbed my toe so hard I broke it.
 That’s #2.

-Another friend and client, Kendyle Woodard, brought over about 10 prepared meals from Clean Eatz that could be defrosted and popped in the microwave if necessary because she knew I would be most concerned with eating healthy and that my husband’s idea of preparing a meal pretty much ends at nachos.
+Another friend and client, Kendyle Woodard, brought over about 10 prepared meals from Clean Eatz that could be defrosted and popped in the microwave if necessary because she knew I would be most concerned with eating healthy, and that my husband’s idea of preparing a meal pretty much ends at nachos.

-On Saturday, my best gal Lisa Wood drove me to lunch and to pick up an ointment from a plastic surgeon to help with the scarring.
-It was my first time leaving the house in a week except for the X-rays.
+On Saturday, my best gal, Lisa Wood, drove me to lunch and to pick up an ointment from a plastic surgeon to help with the scarring.
+It was my first time leaving the house in a week, except for the X-rays.

 Lesson: Don’t ask someone to let you know if you can do anything, just do something.
 Also, be specific if you do indeed need something.
 I told my husband to open up all the jars in the refrigerator just a little bit